Read Thread Café

-Cost: 100 SEK – but if you need to pay less, just give us what you can!
+Cost: 100 SEK – but if you need to pay less, donate what you can.
 Your donation will cover the FIKA and our expenses for organizing the evening.
-We accept swish, cash or garden labour! 😉
+We accept swish, cash and garden labour! 😉

 Email us to register and for info via the book button on the left, or register via Facebook (go to our EVENTS) use the Facebook button to the left on this page.

 If you want to leave a contribution via SWISH, open your app and scan the red QR-code below, and fill in your name, date and the amount or put this swish number in your address book for Gefion Art & guest House: 123 024 5589.
 All contributions are welcome – small or large.
 We also have a glass jar on location for cash and labor proposals!